containerd/stargz-snapshotter/README.md

 ## Authentication

-We support private repository authentication powerd by [go-containerregistry](https://github.com/google/go-containerregistry) which supports `~/.docker/config.json`-based credential management.
+We support private repository authentication powered by [go-containerregistry](https://github.com/google/go-containerregistry) which supports `~/.docker/config.json`-based credential management.
-You can authenticate yourself with normal operations (e.g. `docker login` command) using `~/.docker/config.json`.
+You can authenticate yourself to private registries with normal operations (e.g. `docker login` command) using `~/.docker/config.json`.

-In the example showed above, you can pull images from your private repository on the DockerHub:
 ```
 # docker login registry-1.docker.io
 (Enter username and password)
 # ctr-remote image rpull --user <username>:<password> docker.io/<your-repository>/ubuntu:18.04
 ```
 The `--user` option is just for containerd's side which doesn't recognize `~/.docker/config.json`.
-We doesn't use credentials specified by this option but uses `~/.docker/config.json` instead.
+We don't use credentials specified by this option but uses `~/.docker/config.json` instead.
-If you have no right to access the repository with credentials stored in `~/.docker/config.json`, this pull optration fallbacks to the normal one(i.e. overlayfs).
+If you have no right to access the repository with credentials stored in `~/.docker/config.json`, this pull operation fallbacks to the normal one(i.e. overlayfs).

-## Make your remote snapshotter

-It is easy for you to implement your remote snapshotter using [our general snapshotter package](/snapshot) without considering the protocol between that and containerd.
-You can configure the remote snapshotter with your `FileSystem` structure which you want to use as a backend filesystem.
-[Our snapshotter command](/cmd/containerd-stargz-grpc/main.go) is a good example for the integration.

 ## Project details